City4AgeProject/individual-monitoring-C4A/README.md

 2. If you don't have, install now Eclipse Neon.1a Release (4.6.1)
 3. Import project into workspace from file system using Import > Existing projects into workspace
 4. Run unit tests from src/test/java packages

+Note: Check jboss-logging and guava jar versions used.
+Glassfish load older versions by default